10% of the tested cases found with a negative high correlation with the price (inverse), for a few weeks period, but keep the same timing accuracy.

 S&P500 forecast from Jan 2020 provided to the clients, predicted accurately the timing of the fall of the markets following the COVID-19 effect.
 About 30% Fibo down movement provided in early notification.

 From our experience with hundreds of price instruments, 95% of them correlate with the FutureChart technology with accuracy of about 85%-95% tested visually.
 The accuracy relates to timing: the timing accuracy of change-in-trend date may be of a few days (1-3) .

 The most effective way to experience projection lines accuracy is by comparing the real price with the forecast visually.
 Projection lines forecast accuracy depend on the specific price instrument.
 We do not guarantee 100% accuracy.

-The models provides price directions probabilities in different resolutions.
+The models provide price directions probabilities in different resolutions.
 In shorter forecast horizons use the weekly model .
 In longer forecast horizons use the annual model.
-Or, use the combined model instead.

 The following numbers represent our experience but do not represent all possible cases.